mastercoin-MSC/install-msc/docs/_build/html/_sources/pages/tools.txt

  {
    "address": "Address checked",
    "currency_id": "Currency checked",
-   "balance": "Balance or error message"
+   "balance": "Balance or error message", "balancetime": "Time in GMT human readable", "epochtime": "Balance Timestamp in GMT epoch"
  }

+*Note: If the revision file or currency address files are missing the time is omitted and an error message is returned for balance.*

 Running:
 ^^^^^^^^